• Skip to primary navigation

 Substitutions/Tips

-• Remember that cooking in your Instant Pot takes about 2x as long as the cook time is, it takes time to get up to pressure and then to release it.
+• Remember that cooking in your Instant Pot takes longer than the cook time states, it takes time to get up to pressure and then to release it.
+This recipe takes between 8-12 minutes to heat up.
+About 20 minutes total.

 • If fish isn't done, set timer for a couple extra minutes to finish cooking.
 It usually gets up to pressure more quickly if it's just been used.